 But if you still need something, then London is the perfect place for some shopping – even after Christmas, as you then have the sales staring in January.

 Covent Garden is always worth a trip, and so it is, of course, also during the Christmas month.

 Covent Garden is also one of the busiest but also best places to visit in December in London- the cafes and restaurants are full of people.
 And not only people – if you can’t get enough of Christmas trees come to Covent Garden – there are so many trees decorated that you couldn’t even count them (well, kind of).

 The main Christmas tree has more than 30,000 lights!
 But there are also some entertainers (musicians and actors) so it is also a fun thing to do in London with children.

 St. Paul’s Cathedral

 Th entrance fee for St. Paul’s Cathedral is high – more than $25 if you buy the ticket on the spot.
-But before Christmas, it is one of the best places to visit (and if you come for the services, it is actually free to visit).
+But before Christmas, it is one of the best places to visit in London (and if you come for the services, it is actually free to visit).